RaVIsTaken/myLearning/README.md

-This repository is kind of a journal of the begginings of codeing in C.
+This repository is kind of a journal of the begginings of coding in C.